History of Sino-Russian relations

 Prior to the 17th century, China and Russia were on opposite ends of Siberia, which was populated by independent nomads.
 By about 1640 Russian settlers had traversed most of Siberia and founded settlements in the Amur River basin.
-From 1652 to 1689, the Qing dynasty's armies drove the Russian settlers out, but after 1689, the Qing and Russia made peace and established trade agreements.
+From 1652 to 1689, the Qing dynasty's armies drove the Russian settlers out, but after 1689, the Qing and the Russian Empire made peace and established trade agreements.

 By the mid-19th century, the Qing dynasty's economy and military lagged far behind the colonial powers.
 It signed unequal treaties with Western countries and Russia, through which Russia annexed the Amur basin and Vladivostok.
 The Russian Empire and Western powers exacted many other concessions from the Qing, such as indemnities for anti-Western riots, control over China's tariffs, and extraterritorial agreements including legal immunity for foreigners and foreign businesses.
 Issues that affected only Russia and China were mainly the Russian-Chinese border since Russia, unlike the Western countries, bordered China.
 Many Chinese people felt humiliated by the Qing's submission to foreign interests, which contributed to widespread hostility toward the Qing emperor.

 The 1911 Revolution led to the establishment of the Republic of China.
 However, the Beiyang government, was forced to sign more unequal treaties with Western countries and Russia.
 In late 1917, after the beginning of the Russian Civil War, Beiyang government sided with the White Russians and sent troops to fight against the Bolsheviks.
-The Soviet Union, established in 1922, supported the Kuomintang and ordered the Chinese Communist Party (CCP) to enter into an alliance them in 1923.
+The Soviet Union, established in 1922, supported the Kuomintang and ordered the Chinese Communist Party (CCP) to enter into an alliance with them in 1923.
 The First United Front launched the Northern Expedition, aiming to united China.
 In 1927, Kuomintang turned against the CCP, leading to the start of the Chinese Civil War.
 After the beginning of the Second Sino-Japanese War in 1937, the Soviet Union provided military help to the Republic of China, eventually launching an invasion of Manchuria in 1945, which at the time was under Japanese occupation.